Surface Finish CNC Turning

 The Ra stands for roughness average.

-You can buy a flat block like the one above which you can use as a comparison to see what finish you’re getting.
+You can buy a flat block like the one above which you can use as a comparison to see what surface finish you’re getting.

 The section above is for CNC Turning surface finishes.

 So you can already see that 12.5 is like a plowed field and .4 is like a babies arse (as my father used to say) .

 So if you’re fixing a fence post then 12.5 might be OK.